 The Haunted Mansion Queue

-The queue (what Disney calls when you are waiting for the ride) is really where the fun begins!
-Many Disney attractions can be agonizing to wait for as you stand in the queue but there is some pretty cool things to do and see at the Haunted Mansion.
+The queue (what Disney calls when you are in line waiting for the ride) is really where the fun begins!
+Many Disney attractions can be agonizing to wait for as you stand in the queue but there are some pretty cool things to do and see at the Haunted Mansion.

 There is a musical crypt where if you tap any of the musical instruments which are on the wall, they will play a scary tune.

 There is a secret library where if you push in the books, they mysteriously pop out.
 Finally there is the Sepulcher of the Sea Captain which leaks water and bubbles rise as the Captain sings a tune.

 Then there are the hilarious and creative tombstones.
 Our Dad, Dave’s favorite is “Dear Departed Brother Dave, He chased a bear into a cave”.
 Other interesting ones are for real imagineers who worked on the Haunted Mansion attraction.

 Marc Davis is Grandpa Mark, Fred Joerger is Good Old Fred and Yale Gracey is Master Gracey.

 Probably the greatest of the tombstones though is the one belonging to Madame Leota.
 Madame Leota is the spiritual medium in the seance scene during the ride (more on her later).

 Disney honored her with a tombstone in 2001 which interestingly enough has her real name, which is…Leota Toombs!
 Watch her eyes while you are in line – they move!